klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 If you want to change the private key(s) of your account in the Klaytn network, you need to send an [Account Update] transaction.
 Please check [Account Update] for the details.

-To change your accountKey, you must provide an [Account] instance for the `account` field in the input argument object of  `caver.transaction.accountUpdate`.
-An [Account] instance contains the address of the account to be updated and the accountKey to be updated.
+To change your account key, you must provide an [Account] instance for the `account` field in the input argument object of `caver.transaction.accountUpdate`.
+An [Account] instance contains the address of the account and the accountKey to be updated.

 Below is an example of how to update to [AccountKeyPublic].
 The code below is a test code that changes the private key(s) you use for your account.
 Don't forget your new priate key(s).